 To fuel the discussion in the online setting, we kept encouraging our teammates to send in their questions into Slido at any time during the meeting.
 We also use upvotes a lot.
 They help us prioritize the questions and narrow down the most relevant ones.

 Our appointed Q&A facilitator monitored the questions throughout and opened a discussion whenever there was a question relevant to the topic that was currently being discussed.

 During the meeting, there are things we need to be sure people have seen and understood.
 KPIs and OKRs, for instance.
 However, there are more effective ways of communicating this information than the top-down approach.

 During our first fully remote Customer Townhall, we tried something different.
-To make the business updates more engaging, we ran a quiz based around our three key team numbers: CSAT, Net Retention & Assisted Sales.
+To make the business updates more engaging, we ran a quiz based on our three key team numbers: CSAT, Net Retention & Assisted Sales.

 Some of the questions revolved around guessing what people thought the result was and others related to a fun fact related to the numbers, eg. “How many key deals have our sales team closed this month?”